Letztes Update: 17. Januar 2026

-Explore how sci-fi is embraced in Japan, highlighting its cultural significance, unique trends, and how it compares to other genres.
-Discover the distinct aspects that make Japanese sci-fi stand out.
+Explore how sci-fi is embraced in Japan, highlighting its popularity, unique trends, and how it compares to other genres in Japanese culture.

 Hi there,